 One thing that separates high-performance organizations from the rest is their ability to deliver sustained excellence.
 They work creatively, collaborate efficiently, make quick decisions and achieve desired results.
 But maintaining high-performance levels is an ongoing process.
 The highly productive days, almost invariably, fail to find the right direction and get stuck on trivial tasks.

 How to measure an High-Performance Culture

 Many studies have used assessment methods to try and measure what sets apart top performing companies.
 But the goalmouth of identifying the most durable high performers is a challenging one.
-One of the setbacks is the inability of one organisation to steadily maintain high performance.
+One of the setbacks is the inability of one organization to steadily maintain high performance.
 Ideally, there is no single factor or metric that metes out success.
 Rather, high performance is a fuse of several dynamics.
-Using certain qualities as metrics, organisation leaders can finally ascertain whether they are on route to culture success.
+Using certain qualities as metrics, organizational leadership can finally ascertain whether they are on route to culture success.

 Strong work cultures are environments in which collaborations flourish and employees work together in unity.
 Collaboration evaluation has two primary goals.
 First, it pursues to quantify changes in team performance so as to determine the extent to which new technology or processes improve the effectiveness of teams.
 Second, it seeks to explain the reasons for changes in efficacy levels.

 Collaboration has several layers and employee feedback is essential in getting to the bottom.
 Evaluators use objective and subjective measures to quantify performance.
 Objective measures involve face to face interrogation with employees about team cohesiveness while subjective measures are based on self-assessment and opinions.
 Members of one department might work spectacularly together but find it difficult to work with members of another department.
 It is important to incorporate both subjective and objective measures to evaluate the impact of new tools on collaboration and team performance.